adam22gary/adam22gary.github.io/README.md

 #Usability considerations

 1. alt attribute on image tag for accessibility
-2. title attribute on anchor tag, button, images and links
+2. title attribute on anchor tag, button, images and links for a description
 3. The use of white space and padding to unclutter the website
 4. A responsive website on all devices
 5. The use of correct and relevant content - focus more on content and layout functions